fbpx

 Sleek wall sconces on a granite wall combined with recessed lighting give an elegant vibe to this long entry hall.

-These lovely midtown modern sconces from Possini are a combination of frosted glass and polished nickel to give a contemporary vibe to your own entryway.
+These lovely midtown modern sconces from Possini combine frosted glass and polished nickel to give your entryway a contemporary vibe.

 Staircase wrought iron hand rail luxury estate mansion home interior